pedroasgDEV/salesforce-apex/README.md

 ## Tools

 Tools can be found in the `tools` directory.
-Each tool has a readme explaining how to use it and its usefulness.
+Each tool has a README explaining how to use it and its usefulness.

 - []